grantSwalwell/Data-Structures/Queue/README.md

     queue->dequeue()
     queue->peak()

- you can also peak at the front and back
+ you can also get the index of the front and back

     queue->front()
     queue->back()